Twdckcv/Twdckcv/README.md

 Lastly, my favourite quote is "Progress Is Never Linear"

-📧 If you wish to reach me you can email be at iamcrubaiat@gmail.com or you could reach me on discord Death21#7377
+📧 If you wish to reach me you can email be at iamcrubaiat@gmail.com